 Wire fraud involves deception to convince a victim to have confidence in trusting their financial assets to you.
 Due to the premeditation that occurs to commit fraudulent acts, the penalties for wire fraud are frequently harsh.

-What Are Common Types of Wire Fraud Schemes in California?
+What Are Common Types of Wire Fraud Schemes in Santa Barbara?

 Wire fraud frequently involves defrauding businesses like banks and insurance companies through business email compromise scams.
 However, it’s becoming increasingly common for wire fraud schemes to target individuals’ financial assets using the victim’s bank account or credit card details.